elegantapp/pwa-asset-generator/README.md

 When you build a PWA with a goal of providing native-like experiences on multiple platforms and stores, you need to meet with the criteria of those platforms and stores with your PWA assets; icon sizes and splash screens.
 Such criteria are;

-* Google's Android platform respects Web App Manifest API specs and it expects you to provide at least 2 icon sizes in your manifest file - https://developers.google.com/web/fundamentals/web-app-manifest/#icons 🤔
+* Google's Android platform respects Web App Manifest API specs, and it expects you to provide at least 2 icon sizes in your manifest file - https://web.dev/add-manifest/#icons 🤔

-* As it's noted on Microsoft docs, your PWA has to meet specific image criteria declared on Web App Manifest in order to be automatically packaged for Microsoft Store - https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps/get-started#web-app-manifest 🤔

 * Apple's iOS currently doesn't support Web App Manifest API specs.
 You need to introduce custom html tags to set icons and splash screens to your PWA 🤔
     * You need to introduce a special html link tag with rel `apple-touch-icon` to provide icons for your PWA when it's added to home screen.
 Read more about it on [Apple's Icon Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/) and [Safari Web Content Guide](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html).